 Since running the groups, we have identified many positive changes, not only for the residents, but also for staff.
 The groups have helped residents make the transition from home to nursing home and have been integral in alleviating isolation, promoting inclusiveness, fostering participation and belonging, as well as providing staff with expertise, support and resources on how best to cater to their specific needs.

-The CIAO program is run in 14 residential aged care facilities in the Brisbane region.
+The CIAO program is run in many residential aged care facilities in the Brisbane region.
 Without the understanding and support of these special residential aged care facilities, the Italian elderly residents would be greatly marginalised.
-Consistent with Co.As.It’s commitment to the community, these activity groups are delivered on a not-for-profit basis, with Co.As.It. meeting the delivery costs of the program.
+Consistent with Co.As.It’s commitment to the community, these activity groups are delivered at low cost to the residential facility.
 Download the CIAO program brochure for more information.